silasb/zanzibar-experiments/README.md

 ruby main.rb
 ```

+Use `--report` flag to include a CSV report at the end of the run

 Related projects/services

 * [Zanzibar PG](https://github.com/josephglanville/zanzibar-pg) This is a proof of concept implementation of the Zanzibar ACL language in pure PL/pgSQL.